lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Python Reactors.md

 preamble: >
 ---

+<span class="lf-cpp lf-c lf-ts lf-rs warning">**WARNING: This page documents only the Python target.** Choose the Python target language in the left sidebar to see the Python code examples.</span>

 In the Python reactor target for Lingua Franca, reactions are written in Python.
 The user-written reactors are then generated into a Python 3 script that can be executed on several platforms.
 The Python target has been tested on Linux, MacOS, and Windows.
 To facilitate efficient and fast execution of Python code, the generated program relies on a C extension to facilitate Lingua Franca APIs such as `set` and `schedule`.
 To learn more about the structure of the generated Python program, see [Implementation Details](#implementation-details).

 Python reactors can bring the vast library of scientific modules that exist for Python into a Lingua Franca program.
 Moreover, since the Python reactor target is based on a fast and efficient C runtime library, Lingua Franca programs can execute much faster than native equivalent Python programs in many cases.
 Finally, interoperability with C reactors is planned for the future.

-> :spiral_notepad: In comparison to the C reactor target, the Python target can be up to an order of magnitude slower.
+In comparison to the C target, the Python target can be up to an order of magnitude slower.
 However, depending on the type of application and the implementation optimizations in Python, you can achieve an on-par performance to the C target in many applications.

 ## Setup